 The bottom line

 When considering a new infectious disease about which so much is still unknown, it’s important to seek out reliable information and act on it.
 Be skeptical of implausible conspiracy theories or claims of “fake news” that dismiss recommendations from public health officials.
-Addressing the concerns surrounding 2019-nCoV requires accessible, reliable, and frequently updated information; the best we can do is to look to the experts whose mission it is to protect public health.
+Addressing the concerns surrounding the new coronavirus requires accessible, reliable, and frequently updated information; the best we can do is to look to the experts whose mission it is to protect public health.

 Follow me on Twitter @RobShmerling